-Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!
+Santa Barbara is one of my favorite places I’ve traveled to in the U.S., and there are so many beautiful things to do in Santa Barbara!
+I’ve visited this jewel of a California city personally three times, and I will keep coming back.

-If you love sunny California paired with Spanish-style buildings topped by quintessential red tiles, Santa Barbara is for you!
+If you love sunny California paired with Spanish-style buildings topped by quintessential red tiles, you will love Santa Barbara as much as I do!

-After visiting three times in the last few years, I’ve compiled my list of the top things to do in Santa Barbara.
+After visiting multiple times in the last few years, I’ve compiled my personal recommendations for the fun things to do in Santa Barbara that I’ve experienced myself.

 Getting to Santa Barbara